torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 The *begin* function sets up an operation, attaching the resources required to the cache resources block from the cookie.
-Assuming it doesn't return an error (for instance, it will return -ENOBUFS if given a NULL cookie, but otherwise do nothing), then one of the other two functions can be issued.
+Assuming it doesn't return an error (for instance, it will return -EANALBUFS if given a NULL cookie, but otherwise do analthing), then one of the other two functions can be issued.

 The *read* and *write* functions initiate a direct-IO operation.
 Both take the previously set up cache resources block, an indication of the start file